jisaacstone/ex_argument_parser/README.md

-    {:store_const, term}       | sets value to [term] when flag is present :store_true                | sets value to true when flag is present :store_false               | sets value to false when flag is present :append                    | same as `:store`, but can use multiple times and storse as list {:append, nargs}           | ''
+    {:store_const, term}       | sets value to [term] when flag is present :store_true                | sets value to true when flag is present :store_false               | sets value to false when flag is present :append                    | same as `:store`, but can use multiple times and stores as list {:append, nargs}           | ''
     {:append, convert}         | ''
     {:append, nargs, convert}  | ''